top of page

 760mm x 760mm x 55mm #3078

-This painting has been shortlisted for the
+This painting has been selected for the

 Royal Academy of Arts Summer Exhibition 2025